itaywol/threads-api-js/README.md

-# threads-api-js
+# Threads API JS
-Threads by Instagram API Library to simplify interaction with Threads ;)
+An API wrapping library for Threads by instagram.

+Bootstrapping this as you read :)